 - Case Studies–documenting exemplary stories of innovative communities and leaders.

-- Convenings–highlighting conferences presentations and papers and consultations hosted by Coady.
+- Convenings–highlighting conferences, presentations, papers and consultations hosted by Coady.

 - Innovation Series–features publications for academics and community builders to explore new ways of thinking, practicing and teaching.

 - Manuals for Practitioners–practical resources for development practice and learning.

 - Occasional Papers–past research and issues written by Coady staff and associates.